kose-y/dist-primal-dual/README.md

 If you use our package in your research, please cite the following item:

-    Ko S, Yu D, Won J (2018).
-Easily parallelizable and distributable class of algorithms for structured sparsity, with optimal acceleration. arXiv preprint arXiv:1702.06234 (info on the Journal of Computational and Graphical Statistics?).
+_Ko S, Yu D, Won J (2019).
+Easily parallelizable and distributable class of algorithms for structured sparsity, with optimal acceleration.
+Accepted for Journal of Computational and Graphical Statistics. [link to preprint](https://arxiv.org/abs/1702.06234)_